mtycholaz/NDSCPP-web-monitor/README.md

 The project includes a REST API via the `WebServer` class to control and configure canvases dynamically.
 For detailed interface descriptions and class diagrams, refer to the sections below.

-This repository is designed for programmers familiar with modern C++ (C++17 and later) and concepts like interfaces, threading, and network communication.
+This repository is designed for programmers familiar with modern C++ (C++20 and later) and concepts like interfaces, threading, and network communication.
 Jump into the code, and start by exploring the interfaces and their implementing classes to understand the system's structure.

+This project is dependent on the libraries for libmicrohttpd, lpthreads, and lz.

 ## Interfaces Overview